World Dai Star: Sirius

 Sasuga is a 13-year-old second-year junior high school student.
-She has a strong presence with her unique sensibility, style and good looks, but she herself is very self-paced. but is a so-called mysterious character who often doesn't think about anything.
+She has a strong presence with her unique sensibility, styles and good looks, but she herself is very self-paced.
+Also called a mysterious character who often doesn't think about anything.
+She wears a green shirt with an alien pattern, because she mostly likes astrology and skateboarding.